columbia/xray/gmail-demo.md

 2. XRay detects *correlation* between emails and ads, which we hypothesize is caused by *targeting*.
-However, it is conceivable that some other, obscure effect that we are not aware of might cause the correlation.
-We make this jump from correlation to targeting in our own analyses, as researchers working on similar problems often do, but we acknowledge it as a limitation that our readers should also keep in mind.
+However, it is conceivable that some other effect that we are not aware of might cause some correlations.
+We make the jump from correlation to targeting in our own analyses, as researchers working on similar problems often do, but we acknowledge it is a limitation that our readers should also keep in mind.

 3. All results come from an in-progress research prototype.
 Although we